swimmerART/Beer-Pong/README.md

 <img src="images/ayrton.jpg" width="200">

 Artun Dalyan: Artun has a background in signal processing as well as feedback systems.
 Artun helped Akash with vision for detecting target.
-Also, he worked on the targeting component and derived equations of physics which were coded for C.H.A.D.Bot.
+Also, he worked on the targeting component and derived equations of physics which were coded for CHAD.

 # Additional Materials
 ## Additional Videos: